-In fact, in many states a vehicle that’s seen long and meritorious service as a former police patrol car or a taxicab is required by law to be listed as a salvage vehicle upon sale.
-In others, a car that’s sustained only 60 percent to 75 percent of its total value in damage can be written off, even though the car itself wasn’t technically completely “totaled.”
+In many states, a vehicle that’s seen long and meritorious service is a former police patrol car or a taxicab.
+Is a salvage title vehicle upon sale.
+A car with 60 percent to 75 percent damage is written off, even though the car isn’t completely “totaled.”

-As one of the best resources for buying salvage vehicles is the closest public used car auction to you (or an online used car auction site), you’ll need to pay special attention to the published list of salvage cars that are scheduled for the next auction.
+The best resources for buying salvage vehicles is the public used car auction.
+Or an online used car auction site.
+Pay special attention to the published list of salvage cars scheduled for the next auction.

 If the salvage car’s Vehicle Identification Number is listed, it’s a good idea to run that VIN against a car information database like Carfax to learn more about the particulars of a salvage car.
 This is sometimes easier to accomplish if the published list is available online, or if the online auction site you’re using lists this information on the bidding page for an individual vehicle.

 Once you’ve found a few salvage cars that look like fine candidates, you’ve got to work out a bidding strategy for these cars.
 If you’re attending a public auction in person, you’ll need to deal with bidding in the crowd of other prospective car buyers, something that can be a harrowing experience for even those with plenty of years of buying cars at auction.